Week 42 Breakout Forecast: Short-Term Picks To Give You An Edge

 Week 41 Positive Breakout Portfolio returned -3.83%.
 Last week's eight selections ended the 10%+ streak of 15 straight weeks (now 28 weeks out of 31 weeks) of 10%+ gains within 5 days.
 This week I have selected more breakout stocks that may restart a new positive streak.

-Total cumulative long portfolio returns by week of the past 5 weeks (t-5) are listed below through the end of Week 41:
+Total cumulative long portfolio returns by week of the past five weeks (t-5) are listed below through the end of Week 41:

 |Breakout Forecast